Google buys high-tech spoon maker, expands healthcare focus

-SAN FRANCISCO, Sept 10 (Reuters) - Google Inc has acquired the maker of a high-tech spoon that helps people suffering from neurodegenerative tremors to eat, the Internet company’s latest foray into the healthcare and biotechnology market.
+SAN FRANCISCO (Reuters) - Google Inc has acquired the maker of a high-tech spoon that helps people suffering from neurodegenerative tremors to eat, the Internet company’s latest foray into the healthcare and biotechnology market.

 Google did not say how much it paid for Lift Labs.